Tuesday, July 8, 2014

 So, we were doing our part—why weren’t we prospering at the level that the faith and prosperity teachers suggested as the norm?
 I felt that the level of prosperity offered as an inducement to giving was disingenuous.
 It seemed to cater to the “love of money” which Jesus himself had called “the root of all kinds of evil.”
 After all, how much material bounty did someone need anyway, especially someone involved in service (ministry) to others?
 If you could provide for your family at a society-normal level, I would think we would all be grateful.
 But, prosperity teachers, Tom included, seemed to understand an opulent lifestyle as a badge of honor.
 And, those who did not have “in abundance” were somehow deficient in faith.
 It is similar to the way economic conservatives see themselves as heroes while viewing those in need as deviant.

-From our perspective, the economic differential between ourselves as westerners and the average Zimbabwean black was difficult enough to deal with.
+From our perspective, the economic differential between ourselves as Westerners and the average Zimbabwean black was difficult enough to deal with.
 We had a monthly income of US$2000 when the average urban Zimbabwean might earn less than Z$100/mo (US$30 in 1985).
 Rural Zimbabweans earned even less.
 How do you bridge that gap without your material wealth becoming a stumbling block?

-So, if it was hard enough to for me to relate to the average African on a financial level, how could I teach this subject to African student?
+So, if it was hard enough to for me to relate to the average African on a financial level, how could I teach this subject to an African student?
 And how would that student teach his/her congregation?
-We had already struggled this at Chisipite.
-We had seen how that Pastor Morgan had become embittered and indebted trying to lead the African congregation.
+We had already struggled with this at Chisipite.
+We had seen how Pastor Morgan had become embittered and indebted trying to lead the African congregation.
 [79 — “Overturning the Rhodesian Paradigm in the Church”]

 As I previously mentioned, experience had led me to be skeptical of the faith and prosperity teaching, especially as it seemed to be taken to such an extreme.
 Pegi and I really tried to get this to work for us.
-We jumped into this feet first.
+We jumped into it feet first.
 But, after dog-paddling to keep our heads above water, our minds continued to work.
 As we had with Thieme, Akeroyd, and every other teacher who asserted their truth, we tested their teachings by trying them.
 If something didn’t work, then we took it apart and examined it for flaws, errors, misconceptions and deception.
 Teaching the subject would force me to examine it in detail.
 My hope was that I would find the flaws and correct them for myself and my students.

 We convinced ourselves that we could trust Tom and Bonnie.
-They seemed to reach out to us, not only to include us in their lives and ministry, but as friends and confidents.
+At that time, they seemed to reach out to us, not only to include us in their lives and ministry, but as friends and confidents.
 Tom listened to me and seemed to value my input.
 He gave me carte blanche to rebuild and operate the school.
 We would finally come up with the odd name, “Church Growth Support Centre.”
 Tom wanted to avoid the titles such as bible school, seminary, ministry training or anything that would discourage participation and attendance from various ministries and denominations.
 The idea was that it was to be a support centre (British spelling) for all who participated.
 Tom had a mailing list of 500 churches in the surrounding countries.
 I composed a letter and sent out a mailing under his name inviting them to send us pastoral candidates.
-Within a month, we had refurbished the campus and began classes for our first 12 students, half of whom were from outside Zimbabwe.
+Within a month, we had refurbished the campus and begun classes for our first 12 students, half of whom were from outside Zimbabwe.

 At the same time, Pegi and Bonnie became close.
 Bonnie had always seemed to be what most people would call “artistic”—gifted, but troubled and plagued by depression.
 Pegi’s gift for empathetic listening seemed to endear her to Bonnie.
-We both joined Rhema’s music ministry, Pegi supplying background harmonies and a wicked tambourine while I played my 12-string guitar and occasional vocals.
+We both joined Rhema’s music ministry, Pegi supplied background harmonies and a wicked tambourine while I played my 12-string guitar and occasional vocals.
 Tom and Bonnie were popular choices for weddings, Tom as the preacher, but especially Bonnie with vocals and piano.
 Pegi and I soon found ourselves invited to do special numbers at these weddings.
 There was one song in particular, “From Glory to Glory,” that was constantly requested of us.
 We began to find our Saturdays as busy as Sundays as we integrated into the Rhema Bible Church community.
 As this music ministry and the school continued to develop, so seemingly did our relationship with Tom and Bonnie.

 What I didn’t realize at the time was that there were more serious issues at Rhema-Harare than distorted prosperity teaching or charismatic excesses.
 There were serious character issues that surrounded Tom and Bonnie—issues that would crush lives.
-We would be part of a long history of “close friends” who would find themselves as somehow displeasing the Deuschles.
+We would be part of a long history of “close friends” who would find themselves as somehow displeasing or disappointing the Deuschles.
 This wouldn’t be fully manifested until after another trip back to the States.
-Upon our return, we wouldn’t even be able to get 10 minutes time with Tom, much less continue to minister together with him.
+Upon our return, we wouldn’t even be able to get 10 minutes’ time with Tom, much less continue to minister together with him.
 We would not be crushed, but that doesn’t mean that we weren’t deeply hurt.
 But that would be a year distant.
 For now, everything seemed to be going in a positive direction.

 Monday, June 16, 2014

-97 — This Is Ridiculous!
+97 — This Is Ridiculous—Another Detour!!!
+(Chicago: June 2014)

-My intentions to get back to regular writing so boldly asserted on Independence Day in 2013, lasted one week!
+My intentions to get back to regular writing, so boldly asserted on Independence Day in 2013, lasted one week!
 I wrote chapters 94-96 and immediately fell out of the habit again until today, June 16, 2014.
 However, the reason for my inactivity has not changed.
 I do not look forward to recounting the events of 1985 and following.
 But, it is something that I must do for several reasons.

 Over the last four years I have taught 32 class sections on various subjects related to world religions.
 My three decades struggling to find my way in a Christian-dominant context provide vibrant examples to which my students can relate.
 My “wanderings” and adventures engage my students.
 Often, I actually assign readings in this blog.
 I would rather use myself as a negative example or the “butt” of the joke than to point to the failures of others.